nayelnoorani/coffee-machine/README.md

   b.
 Once all resources have been deducted, tell the user “Here is your latte.
 Enjoy!”.
 If latte was their choice of drink.

 ## Additional Features built
+1. Create a main screen
-1. Simple user authentication for admins
+2. Simple user authentication for admins
-2.
+3. Allowing admins to load resources into machine
+4. Allowing admins to collect coins